unrealdhanush/Rufus/MANUAL.md

 - **Workflow:** The components work together to crawl websites, extract relevant data, and present it in a structured format for easy integration into AI applications.

 ---

-## **6. Conclusion**

-By understanding each component of Rufus and their interactions, you gain insight into how web data can be intelligently extracted and prepared for use in advanced AI systems.
-This detailed explanation should equip you with the knowledge to utilize, customize, and potentially extend Rufus for your specific needs.

----

-**Feel free to ask if you need further clarification on any part of Rufus or its components.**